On certain partition bijections related to Euler's partition problem: Combinatorial proof of Theorem 2 and generalizations.

-We first give a direct short proof of \cref{thm:conj2} using the same method of \cite{Pathak} as before.
+We first give a direct short proof of \cref{thm:conj2} using broadly the same methods as before.
 After that we state and prove two different generalizations of this result.

-\begin{proof} [Proof of \cref{thm:conj2}] It is clear that the number that is the difference between the total number of parts in the distinct partitions of $n$ and the distinct parts in the odd partitions of $n$, can be split up as a sum of smaller parts.
+\begin{proof} [Proof of \cref{thm:conj2}:] It is clear that the number that is the difference between the total number of parts in the distinct partitions of $n$ and the total number of distinct parts in the odd partitions of $n$, can be split up as a sum of smaller parts as we outline now.

 Call the set of partitions of $n$ with all distinct parts $D_{n}$, and the set of partitions of $n$ with all odd parts as $O_{n}$.
-Given any fixed odd number $x$, in $D_{n}$ the matrix $M_{ij}^{(x)}$ has a sequence of $1$'s in the first row, and the matrix $M_{(ij)}^{(x)}$ is otherwise empty.
+Given any partition $\lambda\vdash n$ belonging in $D_{n}$, for some fixed odd number $x$, the matrix $M^{(x,\lambda)}$ has some number of $1$'s in the first row, and the matrix $M^{(x,\lambda)}$ otherwise contains all zeros.
 Call this number of $1$'s in the first row as $d_{x}$.
-In $O_{n}$, the entries of the previous matrix are essentially flipped to come to the firrst column through the Euler bijection.
-Each distinct part in any partition in $O_{n}$ corresponds to this specific matrix.
-Thus, per fixed matrix corresponding to any given odd integer $x$, we get a contribution $(d_{x}-1)$, and when we sum over all the possible matrices, we get the difference we need in the previous paragraph.
+In $O_{n}$, the entries of the previous matrix are essentially flipped to come to the first column of $M^{(x,\mu)}$ where $\mu$ is the partition obtained from $\lambda$ through Glaisher's bijection.
+Each such matrix $M^{(x,\mu)}$ gives a count of 1 to the number of distinct parts in any partition in $O_{n}$.
+Thus, per fixed matrix of the form $M^{(x,\lambda)}$, to the difference of the number of parts in the distinct partitions of $n$ and the number of distinct parts in the odd partitions of $n$, we get a contribution $(d_{x}-1)$.
+When we sum such contributions over all the possible matrices of the form $M^{x,\lambda}$ as $x, \lambda$ are varied, we get the total difference.